pilotmoon/PopClip-Extensions/README.md

 ## Contributing

+** Please note: as you will see, I am rather behind with pull requests.
+Please do not send me follow-up emails and tweets about your pull request.
+It might just take me a (very) long time to get to it. **

 Contribtions to this repo via pull requests are welcome.
 Contributors, please note the following:

 * If you contribute an extension, I will assume you are happy for me to publish your contributions on the main PopClip extensions page.